Peavey Manufacturing Co. - Makers of Quality Tools Since 1857

 So far as possible any ordinary sized order will be shipped on day of receipt, but, in order to insure prompt shipment for both driving and woods work, orders should be placed early enough to guarantee delivery when needed."

-Here we make everything from poles for picnic-table umbrellas to flagpoles to unfinished dowels.
-We ship our products worldwide.
+We ship our products throughout the United States and around the world.
 We still sell thousands of Peaveys every year, just five miles downriver from where the legendary tool was invented.
-We have 35,000 square feet of indoor manufacturing space with a 10-acre yard.